niko-la-petrovic/Youtube-Playlist-Exporter/README.md

 *The changes in the settings are reflected when the program is re-run.
 ### Building

-To build the project yourself, you require the one of the .NET Core runtimes.
+To build the project yourself, you require one of the .NET Core runtimes.

 ---